GreengagePlum/translatex/docs/source/index.md

 \end{document}
 ```

-- Text inside math environments is recognized thanks to a list of valid text commands inside the `data` module
+- Text inside math environments are recognized thanks to a list of valid text commands inside the `data` module
   named `TEXT_COMMANDS`.
-If there are others that we've missed add them to this list so that they also get recognized.
+If there are others that we've missed, add them to this list so that they also get recognized.
 - This program is built for LaTeX only.
 Use LaTeX commands almost exclusively and not pure TeX.
 - Here is a list of known unsupported commands and environments:
     - `picture`
     - `tikzpicture`
-- For now only single file documents are supported.
+- For now, only single file documents are supported.
 No `\input`.
 - Macros are unsupported.
+- The final full stop at the end of block math environments gets put into tokens instead of being left out.
+These dots
+  should be kept alongside the text to be translated for it to form a logical sentence giving more consistent results
+  with an automatic translator.

 ## Modules